physimals/asl-docs/basil_userguide.rst

   [Advanced] If your data is multi-PLD you can additionally specify different bolus durations for the different PLD, by changing from *single* to *mulitple*.
 Using this option you can have any combination of PLD and bolus duration to match those used in the acquisition

-- Readout: Specify if a full 3D or a 2d multi-slice acquisition was used.
+- Readout: Specify if a full 3D or a 2D multi-slice acquisition was used.
 For 2D you should then set the time taken to acquire each slice (in miliseconds) as this determines the true PLD/TI for each slice.
 - Multi-band: Inlcude this option where the readout was a multi-band (simultaneous multi-slice) 2D acquisition, in which case you need to specify the number of slices in each band, to correctly set the PLD/TI for each slice.

 **Data preview - perfusion weighted image**

 On the right of the window is a preview pane.
 Once you have set the *Data contents* and *Data order* parameters you can press *preview* and the GUI will generate a perfuion-weighted image based on the information you have provided.
 This is a good sanity check to ensure that you have set these parameters correctly - if at this stage you dont see something that looks like a perfusion-weighted image - i.e., something in which the grey matter structure of the brain is evident - then you probably haven't set the ordering correctly.
-You can scroll through the slices in the iamge using your mouses' scroll wheel (or equivalent).
+You can scroll through the slices in the image using your mouses' scroll wheel (or equivalent).
 Note that for multi-PLD data this preview averages all the different PLD.

 Structural